andrew/ultimate-awesome/README.md

 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [awesome-healthcare-knowledgebase](https://github.com/lujiaying/awesome-healthcare-knowledgebase) - A curated list of awesome healthcare taxonomies and knowledge graphs.
+- [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
+This repository is still being continuously improved.
 - [awesome-japanese-fonts](https://github.com/mochi-sann/awesome-japanese-fonts) - 素晴らしい日本語フォントの一覧です.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).